 Supplementary Figure 3.
+Histograms of S wave relative traveltime residuals (a) and their error estimates (b).

+Supplementary Figure 4.
 Distributions of the average traveltime residuals at each seismic station.
 The blue and red crosses indicate the early and delayed arrivals, respectively. (a-d) The distributions of the average traveltime residuals from the NE, SE, SW and NW directions. (e) The distributions of the all average traveltime residuals.